qosf/qosf.org/qosf.org/qc_mentorship.md

 ### Project Showcase!

-In total, there were 8 projects completed:
+In total, there were 8 projects completed.
+However, there are still a couple more that were delayed by unforeseen circumstances!

+---

 **QML Contribution to Pennylane**